PyLink/PyLink/docs/technical/pmodule-spec.md

 # PyLink Protocol Module Specification

+***Last updated for 0.10-alpha1 (2016-08-24).***

-In PyLink, each protocol module is a single file consisting of a protocol class, and a global `Class` attribute that is set equal to it (e.g. `Class = InspIRCdProtocol`).
-These classes should be based off of either [`classes.Protocol`](https://github.com/GLolol/PyLink/blob/e4fb64aebaf542122c70a8f3a49061386a00b0ca/classes.py#L532), a boilerplate class that only defines a few basic things, or something like  [`ts6_common.TS6BaseProtocol`](https://github.com/GLolol/PyLink/blob/0.9-alpha1/protocols/ts6_common.py). (`ts6_common.TS6BaseProtocol`  includes elements of the TS6 protocol that are shared by the InspIRCd, UnrealIRCd, and TS6 protocols.)
-IRC objects load protocol modules by creating an instance of its main class, and sends it commands accordingly.
+In PyLink, each protocol module is a file consisting of a protocol class (e.g. `InspIRCdProtocol`), and a global `Class` attribute set equal to it (e.g. `Class = InspIRCdProtocol`).
+These classes are usually based off boilerplate classes such as `classes.Protocol`, `protocols.ircs2s_common.IRCS2SProtocol`, or other protocol module classes that share functionality with it. [[Protocol module inheritence graph]](protocol-modules.png)

+IRC objects load protocol modules by creating an instance of this `Class` attribute, and then proceeding to call its commands.

 ## Tasks